- Start date: September

-In the spring semester you go on a week-long field camp in Scotland.
-You’ll get the opportunity to put much of the learned theory into practice.
+In the spring semester you attend a week-long field camp in Scotland when you’ll have the opportunity to put much of the learned theory into practice.

 Site visits introduce you to the geology and hydrogeology of the study area.
 You’ll gain practical experience in conducting pump tests, recovery tests and chemical sampling.

 As part of the class Independent Study in Collaboration with Industry you undertake a work placement where you report to the offices of a hydrogeological organisation and actively contribute to one of their ongoing projects.

 This valuable experience allows you to work as a hydrogeologist for a number of weeks, as well as allowing you to develop industry contacts.